PicklePants69/NKHook6/README.md

 ## What is an API?
 API stands for "Application Programming Interface".
-Basically, its a tool you can use to modify programs that supports it.
+Basically, its a tool you can use to modify any programs that supports it.
 NKHook6 is an API for BTD6 and future support will be added for BTD Adventure Time.